GSA-TTS/identity-handbook/_articles/platform-tips.md

 ---
-title: "Infrastructure Tips and Tricks"
+title: "Platform Tips and Tricks"
-description: Helpful tips for AWS, Terraform, and other infrastructure related tech
+description: Helpful tips for AWS, Terraform, and other platform related tech
 layout: article
-category: Infrastructure
+category: Platform
 ---